Mohosin999/ShoeStore-eCommerce-Project-Backend/README.md

 Follow these steps to set up the ShoeStore backend on your local machine:

 ### 1. `Clone the Repository:`

-Copy the following code to clone this repository.

 ```
 https://github.com/Mohosin999/ShoeStore-eCommerce-Project-Backend.git